darraghoriordan/eslint-plugin-nestjs-typed/README.md

 The "recommended" ruleset are the default rules that are turned on when you configure the plugin as described in this document.

-The name "recommended" is an eslint convention.
-Some rules in this plugin are opinionated and have to be turned on explicitly in your eslintrc file.
+The name "recommended" is an eslint convention, you can safely use the rules not in that list, they are just more opinionated.

 ## Who is this package for?